Do you know all the question stems for each level of Bloom’s Taxonomy? This is your resource if you’re teaching in the class or online!

 - Questions are planned to increase through the cognitive levels from lower-order thinking to higher-order thinking

-A valuable tool for teachers to use to generate questions is to use question stems.
+A valuable tool for teachers to use to generate questions is question stems.
 Question stems are used to generate questions that respond to each level in the taxonomy.
 Below is a comprehensive list of question stems for all levels that teachers in the class can use.